brody-dowling/chatterbox-streaming/README.md

 import soundfile as sf
 import numpy as np

-# Initialize and setup model
+# Initialize and set up the the  model
 model = ChatterboxTTS.from_pretrained(device="cuda")
 model.setup_model(
     audio_prompt_path="/audio/prompt/path",